How to Build a Strong STEM Pipeline

 Addressing Gaps in the STEM Pipeline

 In the 1970s educators and policymakers began visualizing the path a student takes from elementary and middle school to an eventual degree and career in STEM (science, technology, engineering and mathematics) as a pipeline.
-Today, this “STEM Pipeline” continues to act as a helpful representation of the linear steps that cultivate interest in these fields throughout a child’s education.
+Today, this “STEM pipeline” remains a helpful tool for visualizing the steps that cultivate and maintain interest in these fields throughout a child’s education.

-However, as we seek to improve the levels of diversity within STEM fields for historically disadvantaged and underrepresented groups, it can be helpful to identify a few central reasons why students might lose interest in these subjects over time.
+However, as we seek to close gaps in this pipeline and strengthen our national STEM workforce by attracting more people from all backgrounds into these fields, it can be helpful to identify a few central reasons why students might lose interest in these subjects over time.

-This paper explores a few of the common gaps that exist in the STEM Pipeline, as well as a special section detailing how 2022-23 New Jersey Teacher of the Year, Christine Girtain, developed her own STEM Pipeline using Camp Invention® as its base.
+This paper explores a few of the common gaps that exist in the STEM pipeline and includes details on how 2022-23 New Jersey Teacher of the Year Christine Girtain developed her own STEM pipeline with the Camp Invention® program at its base.

 Highlights include: